 PAUL COLLINS' BEAT "Another World - The Best Of The Archives".

 Culled from Paul Collins’ personal archives “Another World - The Best Of The Archives” compiles previously unreleased material going back to 1978 and the early days of the Paul Collins’ Beat.
-None of the songs have been released before in any form and all have been carefully remastered.
+None of the recordings have been released before and all have been carefully remastered.

 Complete with extensive liner notes by the man himself, this is an album for rock & roll lovers everywhere.
 The VINYL comes with an insert, while the CD version includes a 6 page booklet and 4 bonus tracks not on the vinyl.

 A blink-and-you’ll-miss-it slice of power-pop goodness that’s all skinny ties and fat hooks.
 45 years into his career, Collins has mastered this kind of song, and there seems to be no shortage of them inside of him. – MAGNET

 “Out of My Head” could have been recorded anytime over the past 50 years and it’s a blast that Collins is still making albums like it today. – WASHINGTON POST HERE